 Unique Natural Features

-The Dead Sea is renowned for its unique natural features, which set it apart from other bodies of water in the world.
-Here are some of the remarkable characteristics that make the Dead Sea truly exceptional:
+The Dead Sea, situated between Jordan and Israel, is renowned for its unique natural features, which make it one of the most fascinating bodies of water in the world.
+Here are some of its most distinctive characteristics: